-The assembled works have been drawn from Vaucher's archive and include collages, paintings, videos, sculptures, prints, drawings, and photography, each revealing her unique aesthetic—an amalgam of Surrealism, Pop Art, and Dada, often executed with the DIY immediacy that she used to shape what we all immediately recognize now as the classic "punk aesthetic."
+The assembled works have been drawn from Vaucher's archive and include collages, paintings, videos, sculptures, prints, drawings and photography, each revealing her unique aesthetic; an amalgam of Surrealism, Pop Art and Dada, often executed with the DIY immediacy that she used to shape what we all immediately recognise now as the classic "punk aesthetic".

 For instance, during the aftermath of the 1982 Falklands War, Crass used excerpts from speeches by Margaret Thatcher and Ronald Reagan to put together what even now is a very convincing-sounding telephone conversation between the two leaders.
 They sent tapes of the hoax exchange to the world's press, and it caused a genuine stir.

-On the tape, Reagan seems to state his intention to use Europe as a battlefront to show the Soviet leaders the US's resolve during a potential nuclear war, and Thatcher admits that HMS Sheffield was deliberately sacrificed in order to escalate the Falklands War.
-The press took a while to get to the bottom of the story—the tape was convincing enough for people to ask all kinds of questions and for it to appear all over the papers.
+On the tape, Reagan seems to state his intention to use Europe as a battlefront to show the Soviet leaders the US' resolve during a potential nuclear war, and Thatcher admits that HMS Sheffield was deliberately sacrificed in order to escalate the Falklands War.
+The press took a while to get to the bottom of the story – the tape was convincing enough for people to ask all kinds of questions and for it to appear all over the papers.
 Even the intelligence services were convinced that either the Soviet or Argentine governments were behind it.
-Crass was serious about its "culture jamming"; imagine what the band would be capable of if it were around today.
-You can listen to the tape here.
+Crass were serious about their "culture jamming"; imagine what they would be capable of if they were around today.
+You can hear the tape here.

-Although Vaucher herself is understandably against labeling her work, it's hard not to call a lot of it "protest art," and hard not to see how it might be relevant—or at least a solid reference to move forward from—in today's sketchy geo-political climate.
+Although Gee herself is understandably against labelling her work, it's hard not to call a lot of it "protest art", and hard not to see how it might be relevant – or at least a solid reference to move forward from – in today's sketchy geo-political climate.

-I asked Vaucher a few questions about her work and life, which she answered frankly and succinctly.
+I asked Gee a few questions about her work and life, which she answered frankly and succinctly.
+Behold:

-You've said your politicization began with the Aberfan disaster in 1966.
+You've said your politicisation began with the Aberfan disaster in 1966.
 Were you making work before that?